axp-knickei/netpharmpy/README.md

 - Systems pharmacology research

 **Inspired by:** Limsakul et al. (2025) - [Immunomodulatory Effects of Curcumin on CAR T-Cell Therapy](https://doi.org/10.3390/antiox14040454)

+### Motivation and design rationale

+Pharmacological effects often emerge from interactions across complex biological networks rather than from modulation of single molecular targets.
+While numerous databases and tools exist for drug–target and protein–protein interaction analysis, many available solutions are tightly coupled to specific data sources, impose rigid analytical pipelines, or obscure intermediate computational steps.

+netpharmpy was developed to address these limitations by offering a **minimal and extensible software layer** that allows researchers to:

+1. Represent pharmacological data explicitly as networks,
+2. Apply graph-based analyses using familiar Python workflows, and
+3. Integrate custom data sources and downstream analyses without vendor or database lock-in.

+The software prioritizes methodological clarity over automation and is intentionally agnostic to specific biological interpretations or predictive claims.

+### Core functionality

+At its core, netpharmpy provides utilities for:
+- Constructing network representations of drug–target interactions and related biological relationships
+- Manipulating and querying these networks using graph-based abstractions
+- Performing basic network analyses suitable for exploratory systems pharmacology research

+The package is designed to interoperate seamlessly with the broader scientific Python ecosystem, allowing users to extend analyses using external libraries for statistics, visualization, or downstream biological interpretation.

+### Intended use cases

+netpharmpy is suitable for a range of research-oriented applications, including:
+- Exploratory analysis of drug–target interaction networks
+- Investigation of polypharmacology and multi-target drug effects
+- Integration of pharmacological data with protein–protein interaction networks
+- Identification of subnetworks or pathways potentially perturbed by drug intervention
+- Rapid prototyping of network pharmacology workflows prior to large-scale or production-level analyses

+The software is intended for use by computational biologists, bioinformaticians, and systems pharmacology researchers with basic familiarity in Python programming.

 ---